Bludiot/configureight/README.md

 ## Overview

-The BS Bludit theme began as a starter theme, a boilerplate for developing themes for Bludit CMS, and it still is, yet it can now be used as is.
+The BS Bludit theme began as a starter theme, a boilerplate for developing themes for Bludit CMS.
+It still is is considered by its developer to be a starter theme however it now has many presentation options and the theme can be used for a simple yet attractive blog, or a small brochure site.

+## Page Templates

+Several page template options are built into the theme, which can be employed in the page edit screen under Options > Advanced.
+More than one template may be used at once, with space between each template slug, depending on the template type.

+Templates (slugs) include…

+- Full screen cover image (full-cover)
+- No sidebar (no-sidebar)
+- Bottom sidebar (sidebar-bottom)
+- Static front page (used automatically)
+- About page (about)
+- Contact page (contact)

 ## Configuration